Tips and tricks Best practice guides, FAQ & more

-There are some common hurdles in software testing which makes it difficult to test continuously.
+There are some common hurdles in software testing that make it difficult to test continuously.
 These include:

 These obstacles limit the efficiency of your feedback loops, and as such, need to be addressed.
 This requires the right automation solution.

-Before you swamp yourself with the different options, you should list your requirements and do an initial search to see what testing tool best fits your organization.
-This way, you will be able to quickly screen out those that don’t make the cut.
+Before you swamp yourself with the different options, you should list your requirements and do an initial search to see which testing tool best fits your organization.
+This way, you will be able to more quickly filter through the tools.

 Below are five main factors to take into consideration at the beginning of your search.
 Consider these to find the ideal continuous testing tool for you and your team: